-Any graduate student or prospective student whose status concerning entitlement to payment of in-state tuition and fees is uncertain has the responsibility of securing a ruling from the University by providing all relevant information on special application forms.
-Students interested in applying for residency and therefore receiving resident tuition may submit an Application for Residency Status online, or submitted to the Office of Residency Classification in G01 Sikes Hall, at least two weeks prior to the semester in which resident tuition is desired.
+Any graduate student or prospective student whose status concerning entitlement to payment of in-state tuition and fees is uncertain has the responsibility of securing a ruling from the University by providing all relevant information on a special application forms or forms.
+Students interested in applying for residency and therefore receiving resident tuition may submit an Application for Residency Status online, or by printing, completing, and delivering the application to the Office of Residency Classification in G01 Sikes Hall, at least two weeks prior to the semester in which resident tuition is desired.
+If the Financial Aid Residency Officer requests additional information, a student may be asked to complete the Graduate School's Form GS35, "Supplemental Information Form Re: South Carolina Residency."